andrewooi924/java-roguelike-game/design-docs/wba.md

 #### WBA Acceptance

 Naavin Ravinthran - I accept this WBA
+Yi Zhen Nicholas Wong - I accept this WBA
 `<Please add the line of acceptance here>`
 `<Please add the line of acceptance here>`